hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Certificate Authority (CA) Bundle

-PTFE needs to be able to access all services that it integrates with, such as VCS providers.
+PTFE needs to be able to access all services that it integrates with, such as VCS providers or database servers.
 Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that PTFE integrates with are trusted by PTFE.